Electroviron/Serial-LED-Control/README.md

 - Breadboard

 ## Wiring
-- Connect LED Anode to Pin 4 (or anyother digital pin of your choice) on the Arduino.
+- Connect LED Anode to the Arduino digital PIN (in this example PIN 4), through a Resistor (220 ohm Recommended).
-- Connect LED Cathode to -> 220 ohm Resistor then to -> GND on the Arduino.
+- Connect LED Cathode to Ground PIN (labelled GND) on the Arduino.

 ![Wiring Diagram](illustrations/Wiring_Diagram.png)